 Step 8 — Test The Whole Skill

 Don't just build it and run it on a real keyword.
+Test it first with a fake one and watch what the agent does step by step.

-Common Build Mistakes
+Four Common Build Mistakes

+1. Vague rules in the skill.
 The agent fills gaps with whatever it thinks is reasonable.
+If you want consistency, be specific about every rule.

+4. Hard-coding paths.
 Use variables where possible so the skill is portable across machines.

 Iterating On Your Skill

-Each upgrade made the skill more reliable.
+Each upgrade made the skill more reliable, and the iteration cycle compounds across keywords.

-Other Agents You Could Build
+Other Claude Code SEO Agent Variants You Could Build

 I cover OpenClaw versions of similar agents in OpenClaw AI SEO.

-What To Do After Build
+What To Do After The Build Is Working

 🚀 Want a guided Claude Code SEO agent build?
 The AI Profit Boardroom has the full skill template, weekly live coaching where we'll build YOUR version together, and an AI SEO course.
-2,800+ members already running their own SEO agents. → Join here
+3,000+ members already running their own SEO agents. → Join here

 FAQ — Build Your Own Claude Code SEO Agent